What do the terms “endocrine” and “hormone” mean?

 Estrogens and testosterone are important hormones and are both normally present in females and males.
 In females, estrogen works together with other hormones such as progesterone and testosterone to control puberty, monthly periods, healthy reproduction, and bone health.
-Estrogens, produced mainly by the ovaries in females, are necessary for the growth (in girls and young women) and the maintenance (in adulthood) of normal healthy bone.
+Estrogen, produced mainly by the ovaries in females, is necessary for the growth (in girls and young women) and the maintenance (in adulthood) of normal healthy bone.

 What is the role of hormonal balance in the promotion of healthy bones in youth?

-Peak bone mass, defined as the maximum bone density an individual will ever have, is reached between 16 and 25 years of age.
+Peak bone mass, defined as the maximum bone density an individual will ever have, is reached by 25 years of age.
 Hormonal balance is one of the factors necessary to reach peak bone mass.
 Low levels of hormones (estrogen and/or testosterone) during youth and young adulthood are associated with lower peak bone mass.

 What is the role of hormonal balance in the promotion of healthy bones in adulthood?